kaleidawave/kaleidawave.github.io/src/posts/introducing-ezno.md

 ### Hydration

-Hydration is a bit of a thrown-around word but it really refers to **how to get "state" into some existing object**.
+Hydration is a bit of a thrown-around word but it really refers to *how to get "state" into some existing object*.
 One problem is: where does this state come from...?

 ### The double data problem

 One thing with a lot of frameworks is that server-side rendered pages send down JSON blob with the state.
 The site effectively has to server-side render twice.
 Once mapped into HTML and secondly as a JSON blob.
 JSON serializing and deserialization is not free:

 A larger document leads to a longer time to generate on the server and a longer time to parse on the client.
-GZIP / brotli compression reduces the size over network and the size of the cached document as it can mark and reference duplicated strings. **However it doesn't completely zero the costs because the keys and other JSON related structure is not in the DOM**.
+GZIP / brotli compression reduces the size over network and the size of the cached document as it can mark and reference duplicated strings. *However it doesn't completely zero the costs because the keys and other JSON related structure is not in the DOM**.
 If you only want one property of the state it requires deserializing everything.

 These problems are also true for other serialization formats not just JSON.
 So where else can you get state?
 Well most of the state is rendered in the initial UI as HTML. **If the type information knows how state maps to UI the reverse of this information could be used to get state on the client using the initial HTML**.
 This way the JSON blob could be dropped reducing the size of the document!

 ### Lazy state loading mechanism

-Aside from size, with a monolithic JSON string object, everything must be deserialized at once.

-**Because Ezno reads from values in an existing parsed tree the properties can be independently hydrated.
-Additionally Ezno can do this lazily only when the value is actually read rather at initial load.**.
+Aside from size, with a monolithic JSON string object, everything must be deserialized at once. *Because Ezno reads from values in an existing parsed tree the properties can be independently hydrated*.
+Additionally Ezno can do this lazily only when the value is actually read rather at initial load..
 Because of the type information, it knows how to convert the string and other representations of data in the DOM on the ones necessary on the client.
 Therefore generating something like:

 ```tsx
 const [a, setA] = useState(0);